 The National Interagency Fire Center (NIFC), located in Boise, Idaho, is the nation's support center for wildland firefighting.
 Eight different agencies and organizations are part of NIFC.
 Decisions are made using the interagency cooperation concept because NIFC has no single director or manager.

-For additional information please call (936) 468-3301 and ask for Brandy Bishop or Kara Goodson, our Academic Advisors.
+For additional information please call (936) 468-3301 and ask for John Kidd (last names A-J) or Brandy Bishop (last names K-Z), our Academic Advisors.